HOCKEY SKATE SHARPENING GUIDE

-Some other factors to consider when choosing a hollow is the weather at the current time of year.
-Why does the weather outside have anything to do with skate sharpening, you ask?
-Well, skaters should sharpen their skates based on ice conditions, so keep in mind the softer the ice surface, the deeper your hollow will feel and vice versa.
+Well, skaters should sharpen their skates based on ice conditions, so keep in mind, the softer the ice surface, the deeper your hollow will feel and vice versa.

-How often you sharpen your skates is also going to be a matter of personal preference.
+Sharpening your ice skates is a matter of personal preference.
 Some players will sharpen their skates every time they skate.
 Check your skates for any nicks, stripped or “rolled” edges after you skate.
-If there are any you may want to get your skates sharpened if that is the case.
+If there are any, you may want to get your skates sharpened.

 - Employees must be 18 years of age to operate sharpening machine(s).